The Study Linking Fluorescent Light to Malignant Melanoma

 The researchers (J.W.
 Beral, L.A.
 Robinson, and F.C.
 Alexander) examined over 900 melanoma cases across the U.K. and found a correlation between extended exposure to fluorescent lights and higher melanoma risk.
 Particularly among office workers and those under flickering tubes for hours a day.

-The study didn’t make waves.
+But here’s the kicker, the study didn’t make waves.

-It just...disappeared into dusty archives.
+It didn’t end up on the nightly news, it didn’t prompt a manufacturing recall, it just...disappeared into dusty archives.
 A forgotten footnote.

 How Fluorescent Lights Might Harm Us